 Seeking wet day fun in the Spring?
-Visit Kents Cavern opens in February and there’s plenty of family activities happening over half term and Easter.
+Kents Cavern is open and there’s plenty of family activities happening over half term and Easter.

 Explore the ancient caves and find out all about the many people and animals that have sheltered here over the millennia.